Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 1. From the ITOM page select Site Integration Services.
 1. Click the “Add SIS connector” button.
 1. Enter your required details:
-    * Name - Unique identifer for the SIS Connector.
+    * Name - Unique identifier for the SIS Connector.
     * Group - The default group can be used.
 1. Click the Create Site Integration Service button.